Saving the Company in 3 Weeks: Telecaller Onboarding

 Research on a war clock

-Affinity-mapping the interviews produced six pain-point themes: no trust in the platform · steps too lengthy · value unclear ("what will I get?") · effort unclear ("what earns it?") · usability issues · assessments unexplained ("why am I doing this?").
+Affinity-mapping the interviews produced six pain-point themes: no trust in the platform · steps too lengthy · value unclear ("what will I get?") · effort per step unclear ("how long will this take?") · usability issues · assessments unexplained ("why am I doing this?").

 The design: psychology where the drop-offs were